mohammadaliawan/Launch_School_RB120_OOP/Lesson_1/ruby_oop_book_notes.md

   getter method, setter method and also one instance variable.

-  So, `attr_accessor :name, :height, :weight` gives us six getter/setter methods and threee instance variables @name, @height, @weight although right now they reference the `nil` object.
+  So, `attr_accessor :name, :height, :weight` gives us six getter/setter methods and three instance variables @name, @height, @weight although right now they reference the `nil` object.

 ## Classes and Objects II